HexRaysSA/IDAPython/examples/index.md

 #### change_stkvar_type
 <details>
-  <summary>Programatically change the type and the name of a stack variable.
+  <summary>Programmatically change the type and the name of a stack variable.
 For this sample we will use RtlImageNtHeader from ntdll.dll.</summary>

 <blockquote>